 We have a major get together at our Annual General Meeting, usually held in October each year.
 The location of the AGM changes from year to year, but will be somewhere along the route of the Trail.
 The AGM provides an opportunity for members to express views about the future of the Trail as well as enjoy some social activities.
 We are often able to explore parts of the Trail in the area.

-- The BNT Sales and Membership Office is managed by RDA.
+- The NT Sales and Membership Office is managed by Karen Carter

 Recent AGM locations

 - 2021 Via Skype due to Covid-19 restrictions

 - 2020 Via Skype due to Covid-19 restrictions